composer/composer/doc/04-schema.md

         ]
     }

 > **Note:** Order is significant here.
+When looking for a package, Composer will look from the first to the last repository, and pick the first match.
-Repositories added later will take precedence.
-This also means that custom repositories can override packages that exist on packagist.
+By default Packagist is added last which means that custom repositories can override packages from it.

 ## config